 - The University of Tasmania

 'Animal Law' (LAW629) was taught for the first time in 2014 as a summer intensive unit under the unit coordination of Dr Malcolm Caulfield.
-It ran for a second time as a full semester online unit in 2018 under the unit coordination of Dr Meg Good.
+This unit currently runs as an online full semester unit under the co-ordination of Dr Meg Good.
 For information on current/future offerings, please consult the UTAS website.

 For more information about any of these animal law courses, please contact the relevant Law School directly.